Login

 Maizal Camp

-Today we recommend waking up before the sun come up to appreciate the magnificent sunrise.
-See how the flashes of Father Sol or Tayta Inti fill all corners with colour and life.
-Connect with the closest star of fire and feel his deep affection.
-Take the opportunity to thank the sacred mountains that surround you and the powerful Apurímac River.
-In this way we’ll say goodbye to Choquequirao.
-After breakfast, we’ll begin our ascent towards the cloud forest.
-We will arrive at the Choquequirao pass (3,300 masl / 10,826 fasl) to descend to the archaeological site of Pinchaunuyoc (2,750 masl / 9,022 fasl) that will surprise you with its agricultural platforms suspended over the abysses of the White River canyon.
+We will arrive at the Choquequirao pass (3,270 m / 10,728 ft) to descend to the archaeological site of Pinchaunuyoc (2,420 m / 7,940 ft) that will surprise you with its agricultural platforms suspended over the abysses of the White River canyon.
 We’ll continue descending to enjoy our lunch near the river where you’ll be able to appreciate various species of birds, different orchids, and plantations of the sacred coca leaf.
 Many of our travellers take advantage of this opportunity to take a dip in the cold and crystal clear waters of the river.
 It will be a pleasure to take a bath after 3 days of trekking!
 We’ll cross the river and begin a challenging ascent to our camp in Maizal.
 This will be the most difficult day.

 • Meals: Breakfast, lunch, dinner.